Bascil/sms_shortcode_application/README.md

 ```

-10. Now test the USSD application using `Africa's Talking` android app downloaded from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/ using the USSD code you configured i.e. `*384*1100#`.Make sure you configure a phone number similar to the one created in step 2.
+9. Now test the shortcode application using `Africa's Talking` android app downloaded from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/ using the shortcode you configured i.e. `25551`.Make sure you configure a phone number similar to the one created in step 2.

 ## Support